 Limited data exist for the meteorology of the Area.
-Conditions are probably similar to those of the Mawson station area, approximately 90 km to the east, where the mean monthly temperatures range from +0.1°C in January to -18.8°C in August, with extreme temperatures ranging from +10.6°C to -36.0°C. The mean annual wind speed is 10.9 m per second with frequent prolonged periods of strong south-easterly katabatic winds from the ice cap with mean wind speeds over 25 m per second and gusts often exceeding 50 m per second.

-Local sections of the coast vary in their exposure to strong winds and it is possible that slightly lower mean wind speed may exist at Taylor Rookery.
-Other characteristics of the weather are high cloudiness throughout the year, very low humidity, low precipitation and frequent periods of strong winds, drifting snow and low visibility associated with the passage of major low pressure systems.
+Conditions are probably similar to those of the Mawson station area, where the mean monthly temperatures range from +0.1°C in January to -18.8°C in August, with extreme temperatures ranging from +10.6°C to -36.0°C. The mean annual wind speed is 10.9 m per second; frequent prolonged strong south-easterly katabatic winds blow from the ice cap with mean wind speeds over 25 m per second and gusts often exceed 50 m per second.
+Other characteristics of the weather are high cloudiness throughout the year, very low humidity, low precipitation and frequent periods of strong winds, drifting snow and low visibility associated with the passage of major low-pressure systems.